drakkar-lig/walt-python-packages/doc/walt/doc/md/developer.md

   bootloader because their firmware is already capable of network booting.
 This repository remains useful for turning other kinds of computers or SBCs into WalT nodes.
-* https://github.com/drakkar-lig/walt-project: the repository where we announce new WalT versions.
-With each version we link some build artefacts of the other repositories.
-There is no source code there.
-Since WalT relies on several code repositories, it is probably easier for the end user to find all these artefacts at a single place.
 * https://github.com/drakkar-lig/python-apt-binary: the repository for building and uploading the pip package https://pypi.org/project/python-apt-binary.
 It allows to interact with debian package manager `apt`, when running `walt-server-setup` to install or upgrade a WalT server.
 The underlying code is developed by Debian developers and available as a Debian package called `python3-apt`, but it was not available on PyPI, thus not installable in a python virtual environment.
-* https://github.com/drakkar-lig/walt-vpn-node: the repository allowing to turn a raspberry pi 3B/3B+ board into a WalT VPN node.
-It generates an SD card image file.
-  See [`walt help show vpn`](vpn.md) for more info.